couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 * `GetIndex`, `UpsertIndex`, `DropIndex`: use endpoint `/api/bucket/{bucketName}/scope/{scopeName}/index/{indexName}` with GET, PUT and DELETE respectively.
 * `GetAllIndexes`: use endpoint `/api/bucket/{bucketName}/scope/{scopeName}/index` with GET.

-All other operations (`PauseIngest` etc.) continue to use the existing endpoints for global-level indexes.
-These of course don't take bucketName and scopeName fields, just an index name.
-So, the SDK needs to create and pass the "{bucketName}.{scopeName}.{index}" name to these.
+* For the other operations `PauseIngest` etc., the rule is: where the global index endpoint is `/api/index/{indexName}/ingestControl/pause`, the scoped index endpoint is `/api/bucket/{bucketName}/scope/{scopeName}/index/{indexName}/ingestControl/pause`.

 ### Error handling
 If the new endpoints are used on a server prior to 7.5, a 404 error will be returned.
-This should be mapped into a `FeatureNotAvailableException` with a message along the lines of "Scope-level indexes can not be used with this server version".
+This should be mapped into a `FeatureNotAvailableException` with a message along the lines of "Scoped indexes can not be used with this server version".

-If the user uses the "bucket.scope.index" form with `SearchIndexManager` or `cluster.searchQuery()` on a server version prior to 7.5, the server will return a 400 bad request error containing a message "CreateIndex, indexName is invalid".
-This should be mapped into a `FeatureNotAvailableException` with a message along the lines of "scope.searchQuery() and scope.searchIndexes() should be used for scope-level indexes".

-If the user accidentally does `scope.searchIndexes().getIndex("bucket.scope.index")`, `scope.searchQuery("bucket.scope.index", ...)`, or similar), the server will return a 400 bad request error containing a message "CreateIndex, indexName is invalid".
-This should be mapped into a `InvalidArgumentException` with a message along the lines of "Only the index name should be provided, without a '{bucketName}.{scopeName}.' prefix".
-(Note that this is the same error message from the server as mentioned earlier for a different situation.
-So the SDK will need the context of knowing whether it is `SearchIndexManager` or `ScopeSearchIndexManager` (or `cluster.searchQuery()` or `scope.searchQuery()`) performing this operation, to raise a `FeatureNotAvailableException` or `InvalidArgumentException` as appropriate.)

-## Compatibility of `SearchIndexManager` with scope-level indexes
+## Compatibility of `SearchIndexManager` with scoped indexes

-Due to an FTS implementation detail, the "bucket.scope.index" form can be passed to the Cluster-level `SearchIndexManager`, and all operations (except creating an index) will happen to work.
+Due to an FTS implementation detail, the "bucket.scope.index" internal name can be passed to the Cluster-level `SearchIndexManager`, and all operations (except creating an index) will happen to work.

-We will regard this as an undocumented and not-recommended 'backdoor' that we or the server could break in the future.
+We will regard this as an undocumented and discouraged 'backdoor' that we or the server could break in the future.

-For scope-level indexes the user should use `ScopeSearchIndexManager`; for global indexes, `SearchIndexManager`.
+For scoped indexes the user must use `ScopeSearchIndexManager`; for global indexes, `SearchIndexManager`.
+Anything else is unsupported.

 # AnalyticsIndexManager